umonkey/mapping-tools/README.md

-# Geo-tagging video frames
+# Mapping tools

+This repository contains some work-in-progress code that helps mapping trees.
+This code is being developed for the [tree mapping](https://github.com/umonkey/treemap/) application and will eventually be moved there.

+## Existing code

+### Video Geotagging

-This repository contains code to extract geo-tagged frames from a video file and a GPX track, then create a 3D dot cloud from that.
+The application in `app` is designed to extract frames from video files and a corresponding GPX track, extract and geo-tag frames at certain distance.

 Requirements:

 - The video file has accurate creation_time set.
 - The GPS track has data for the whole video.

-## Extracting the frames

-Use the provided app:
+To extract the frames, run the app as following:

 ``` sh
 mkdir -p dst